silx-kit/silx-training/software_engineering/3_Test/index.rst

 For GUI based on ``PyQt``, ``PySide`` it is possible to use Qt's `QTest <http://doc.qt.io/qt-5/qtest.html>`_.

-It provides the basic functionnalities for GUI testing.
+It provides the basic functionalities for GUI testing.
 It allows to send keyboard and mouse events to widgets.

 .. code-block:: python